This page, Reverse Mortgage Pros and Cons, will explain the benefits as well as the disadvantages of reverse mortgages.

 Every month you will receive a statement that will show the amount of interest and mortgage insurance that has been charged to your account.
 Your balance will get larger each month, not smaller.
 So if looking at this statement and seeing the balance grow is going to cause you more stress than having the reverse mortgage relieves, then don’t do the reverse mortgage!
 This loan is meant to RELIEVE financial stress, not create more.

-I have closed well over 650 reverse mortgages since 2003 and have never, ever had a customer, or an heir, tell me that they regret taking out their reverse mortgage.
+I have closed close to 1,000 reverse mortgages since 2003 and have never, ever had a customer, or an heir, tell me that they regret taking out their reverse mortgage.
 The reason is that I am very clear with people about this point.

 If someone is not OK with the thought that they might use up all of their equity, then I don’t take an application from them to begin with.
 I will never talk someone into taking a reverse mortgage if they don’t feel 100% OK with this.